zipmark/rspec_api_documentation/README.md

   # Used when adding a cURL output to the docs
   config.curl_host = nil

+  # Used when adding a cURL output to the docs
+  # Allows you to filter out headers that are not needed in the cURL request,
+  # such as "Host" and "Cookie".
+Set as an array.
+  config.curl_headers_to_filter = nil

   # By default examples and resources are ordered by description.
 Set to true keep
   # the source order.